syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-          Color of theicon in the navigation button in disabled state.
+          Color of the icon in the navigation button in disabled state.
             <br/>
             <br/>
         </td>